linuxdeepin/wiki.deepin.org/en/LAMP_service.md

     sudo /etc/init.d/apache2 restart

-### To manage MySQL more easily, you can install phpmyadmin, a PHP front end for MySQL management:
+### To manage MySQL more easily, you can install phpmyadmin, a PHP front end for MySQL management

     sudo apt-get install phpmyadmin